snuq/VSEQF/Readme.md

 * __Import At Cursor__

    Basic import into the sequencer timeline at the current cursor location.
-   No other sequences will be moved.
+   No other strips will be moved.

-* __Replace Active Sequence__
+* __Replace Active Strip__

-   If an active sequence is in the VSE, it will be deleted and replaced by the imported sequence.
+   If an active strip is in the VSE, it will be deleted and replaced by the imported strip.
-   Sequences after the replaced one will be moved forward or back to accommodate the length of the new sequence.
+   strips after the replaced one will be moved forward or back to accommodate the length of the new strip.
-   If the active sequence is a movie with a child sound sequence that is the same length and origin file, it will be replaced as well.
-   All parent data will be changed to reflect the new sequence.

 * __Insert At Cursor__

-   The new sequence will be placed at the cursor location, and all trailing sequences will be moved forward by the length of the new sequence.
+   The new strip will be placed at the cursor location, and all trailing strips will be moved forward by the length of the new strip.

 * __Cut Insert At Cursor__

-   Similar to Insert At Cursor, but all sequences will be cut before inserting, ensuring that nothing overlaps the new sequence.
+   Similar to Insert At Cursor, but all strips will be cut before inserting, ensuring that nothing overlaps the new strip.

 * __Import At End__

-   Places the new sequence at the end of the timeline.
+   Places the new strip at the end of the timeline.